 Although each of the individuals featured is shown in the human form, they wear battle arm and regalia depicting mythical creatures.
 The images cover the figures from head to toe, and each one carries their own weapons on the sacred battlefield.

 For the first release of the Zi:Sin Series you’ll find Gallus on the reverse.
 The 2017 1 oz South Korean Zi:Sin Gallus Gold Medal depicts the figure of Gallus.
 He is known as a messenger of light who can blind and frighten the enemies of god in a war, while also unleashing a powerful roar that deafens and further chases enemies from the battlefields.
 Gallus is also shown wearing a pointed helmet that gives him the power to gaze into the future and predict outcomes.
+Subsequent releases already available in the Zi:Sin Series of gold coins from KOMSCO include:

 The Zi:Sin Series shares a common obverse design of Chiwoo Cheonwang’s battle shield.
 The image on the shield is that of Do ggae bi, a unique mythical figure known as a ghost, monster, or god to Korean people.
 His grotesque appearance is similar to that of the hob-goblin in Western cultures and was once hung at the ends of roof tiles to ward off evil spirts from entering the home.
 Other commonalities of the series include: